TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 16/Deuteronomy 16.2.md

 ---

-And thou shalt sacrifice the passover unto Jehovah thy God, of the flock and the herd, in the place which Jehovah shall choose, to cause his name to dwell there.
+You shall sacrifice the Passover to Yahweh your God, of the flock and the herd, in the place which Yahweh shall choose, to cause his name to dwell there.